 The Statute of Limitations (SOL) is another helpful debt collection tool to use while on disability to achieve credit card balance forgiveness.
 Creditors are more likely to accept a settlement offer when they fear time is running out.

 The statute of limitations on credit card debt time-bars creditors from starting a lawsuit but does not absolve you of the obligation.
-The SOL varies by state, but most fall into the three to the six-year range.
+The SOL varies by state, but most fall into the three to six-year range.

 Research the SOL rules in your state, and be careful not to reset the date by making a partial payment.